 Suzi over 11 years ago

 I know this is an old question, but I've just returned from Rarotonga and here's my 2 cents worth.
 Almost *everything* on Rarotonga is 'on the water' or near enough.
 I spent 2 nights at the Edgewater which was a resort directly on the beach (but not my thing - too big, too busy) and 6 nights at the Lagoon Breeze Villas, which was about 50 metres across the road from the water and about 400 metres from a really nice beach.
 Despite this 'distance' from the water that I worried about when I booked, it was insignificant.
 From the balcony of my villa, i could see the water and hear breaking waves all night.
-It was a 3 minute walk to a great beach, unbelievable snorkelling and the personal attention we got from a smaller, caring accom was great. about 4 years ago
+It was a 3 minute walk to a great beach, unbelievable snorkelling and the personal attention we got from a smaller, caring accom was great. over 4 years ago